 DIRECTORS

-The Directors of the Company must be members of the Company and shall be elected by the Members on the basis of majority voting.

 The number of the Directors shall be not less than seven (7) and unless and until determined by the Company in general meeting, not more than ten (10).
 The first Directors shall be the persons named in the statement delivered to the Registrar of Companies pursuant to Section 22 of the Act.